-This evergreen shrub is native to coastal California and Oregon and is found in chaparral but often used as a ground cover and to stabilize slopes.
-The plant grows up to two feet tall, spreads six feet or more, and is densely covered with glossy green leaves that are fire-retardant.
-Male and female flowers are produce in separate plants and bloom from summer into fall and are an important source of nectar for bees, predatory wasps, and butterflies.
+This evergreen shrub is native to coastal California and Oregon and is found in chaparral but is often used as a ground cover and to stabilize slopes.
+It is a member of the aster family, Asteraceae, that also includes daisy, yarrow, and lettuce.
+The plant grows up to two feet tall from a deep taproot, spreads six feet or more, and is densely covered with glossy green leaves that are fire-retardant.
+Male and female flowers appear on separate plants from summer into fall and are an important source of nectar for bees, predatory wasps, and butterflies.
 After blooming the female flowers have messy, cottony seeds from late fall into winter, so male plants are preferred for landscaping.
 The plant is drought and salt tolerant, and can grow in many climates and soil types but prefers full sun and well-drained soils.
 It only needs watering during hot, dry summers.
-The genus name Baccharis refers to the Roman god of wine and vegetation; the species name pilularis refers to the pill shaped flower heads.
-The specific epithet, pilularis, comes from the Latin word ‘pilula’ which means “a little ball” in reference to the flower buds.
+The genus name Baccharis honors Bacchus, the Roman god of wine and vegetation.
+The specific epithet, pilularis, comes from the Latin word pilula which means a little ball and refers to the pill shaped flower heads.

 Type: Evergreen shrub and ground cover